MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setwindowshookexa.md

 > [!WARNING]
 > **Windows 11 and newer**: Journaling hook APIs are not supported.
 We recommend using the [**SendInput**](/windows/win32/api/winuser/nf-winuser-sendinput) TextInput API instead.

-Installs a hook procedure that posts messages previously recorded by a <a href="/windows/desktop/winmsg/about-hooks">WH_JOURNALRECORD</a> hook procedure.
+Installs a hook procedure that posts messages previously recorded by a [WH_JOURNALRECORD](/windows/desktop/winmsg/about-hooks) hook procedure.
 For more information, see the [JournalPlaybackProc](/windows/win32/winmsg/journalplaybackproc) hook procedure.

 </td>
 </tr>